Robert-Tyborn/e-wallet/README.md

 # e-wallet

 SPA Digital wallet for credit cards.
-React-router, local storage, Redux and Redux toolkit used.
+React-router, local storage, Redux and Redux toolkit was used.
 Built accroding to given Figma design and examination specs.

 Add credit cards.